a-ng-d/figmug-ui/README.md

 ## Features

-- **Build with React**: A popular JavaScript library for building user interfaces
+- **Built with React**: A popular JavaScript library for building user interfaces
-- **Bundled with Vite**: Fast and optimized build tool for modern web projects.
+- **Bundled with Vite**: Fast and optimized build tool for modern web projects
-- **Tested with Jest and Vitest**: Ensures reliability and robustness of components.
+- **Tested with Jest and Vitest**: Ensures reliability and robustness of components
-- **Exposed with Storybook**: Interactive UI component explorer for easy development and testing.
+- **Exposed with Storybook**: Interactive UI component explorer for easy development and testing

 ## Installation